spacetelescope/drizzlepac/doc/ADRs.md

 ## Decision

 The primary function in the drizzlepac modules will be renamed to 'main()'.
 Any user interface will be renamed to 'user_main()'.
+Exceptions are commonly used standalone tools like Tweakback, Tweakreg, and Astrodrizzle.

 ## Consequences